mayfan/maynara.com/src/pages/blog/2022-01-29-natural-language-processing-tool.md

           * Executed on UI/UX design tasks, helping to define and improve processes, implementing reusable components as part of a (work in progress) Design System.

+          # To know more details about this project, please get in touch:
+          _hello@maynara.com_
 ---
 ![](/img/screenshot-2022-01-29-at-21.09.35.png)